 FumeFX UI placed where we want the simulation to occur?
 CHECK.

-FumeFX Object Source helper created to reference our scene geometry to be used as a fuel source?
+FumeFX Geometry Source helper created to reference our scene geometry to be used as a fuel source?
 CHECK.

 Other scene geometry selected to be used as a collision object in simulation?
 CHECK.

 Simulation channels determined and set up (remember turning off the Smoke channel)?
 CHECK.